arungudelli/angularjswiki/content/en/fontawesome/fa-broadcast-tower.md

-## Broadcast Tower Icon with Fixed Width
+## fa-broadcast-tower Icon with Fixed Width

 All the font awesome icons does not have same width.